GerbenRienk/odk_oc4/odkoc4/preparations.md

-first of all we have to have for development a copy of the databse with odk-data we transfer it from the server to D:\OC\FindDX\PNG_HS_RDT\DatabaseDumps and then more or less do the following: cd C:\Program Files\PostgreSQL\9.4\bin
+first of all we have to have for development a copy of the database with odk-data we transfer it from the server to D:\OC\FindDX\PNG_HS_RDT\DatabaseDumps and then more or less do the following: cd C:\Program Files\PostgreSQL\9.4\bin